ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Nuker (still in BETA, it sends too many block break packets and gets you kicked for this.)
 - Jetpack (this is literally just the old Fly from Vape For Miniblox, this probably still works.)
 - 2ND ClickGUI created by me (TheM1ddleM1n)
-- Script manager/Bug Report function in game (Thanks dtkiller-jp!)
+- Script manager/Bug Report function in game (Thanks dtkiller-jp)

 ## How to install our client?